apereo/apereo.github.io/_posts/cas/2019-03-15-cas61x-attribute-repositories.md

 - [JSON Service Registry](https://apereo.github.io/cas/development/services/JSON-Service-Management.html)
 - Using CAS default credentials, `casuser` and `Mellon` via static authentication.

-* A markdown unordered list which will be replaced with the ToC {:toc}

 ## Baseline Configuration

 Our JSON attribute repository source, separate from the CAS authentication store is fairly simple: